Real-life experience • Not medical advice

 I’m not a medical expert, so here’s my simple diagnosis: her knees were a complete mess.

-Her bone density was terrible—her bones had become porous like that sponge they keep in showers to scrub heels.
+Her bone density was terrible—porous like that sponge they keep in showers to scrub heels.
 Her kneecaps had worn out after years of wear and tear.
 Her knees were bone-on-bone, colliding like sharp knives.
 Her legs had taken a bow shape.
 And while this wasn’t an overnight development, the last four or five years were sheer torture.

 It’s sad—and frankly embarrassing—that we waited this long to get her the care she deserved.
 But at the time, our family was consumed with our father’s extreme health crisis.
 No one had bandwidth—emotionally, mentally, or physically—to deal with anything else.
 That’s another blog for another day.